 We are often asked how to get from Jerusalem to Petra.
 Two of the most impressive sites of the region are major features on many itineraries for travelers to Israel.
 Getting from Jerusalem to Petra is simple.
-There are many different ways that you can travel between the two locations, appropriate for different budgets, time-scales, and preferred means of travel.
+There are many different ways that you can travel between the two locations, appropriate for different budgets, time scales, and preferred means of travel.
 You can travel from Jerusalem to Petra every day of the week.
 Differing tour schedules, public transportation timetables, and border opening hours do not make it equally simple to travel every day.
 Read our article on how to plan the perfect private tour to Jordan and Petra from Israel for more information.

 Changing Jordanian visa requirements have not changed our tours from Jerusalem to Petra but has impacted the ease of travel for individuals not joining a group tour.

 There are tours available from Jerusalem to Petra seven days a week.
 The Allenby Bridge Crossing is not simple for tourists to use to cross into Jordan.
 With the nature of the roads in Jordan being as they are, our tours from Jerusalem to Petra cross into the Hashemite Kingdom either via the Bet Shean Crossing in Northern Israel or the Arava Crossing near Eilat in the South.
 Although looking at the map, these might look like longer routes around, time-wise they are the most efficient ways to travel.

 One day tours from Jerusalem to Petra are available daily and include $130 worth of entry fees to Petra.
 These involve transferring from Jerusalem to Eilat.
-You then cross into Jordan via the Yitzhak Rabin/Wadi Araba Border Crossing and transferring to Petra.
+You then cross into Jordan via the Yitzhak Rabin/Wadi Araba Border Crossing and transfer to Petra.
 In the evening, you return to Eilat, and from there continue back to Jerusalem.
 While these tours are popular, they involve a lot of traveling in one day.
 This makes them more expensive than many of the two and three-day tour options.
 This means that we only recommend them for those who are tight on time.
-Read more about our one day tours from Jerusalem to Petra, here.